 Each Pennsylvania State owned university has a Council of Trustees, consisting of 11 members who, except for student members, are nominated and appointed by the Governor with the advice and consent of the Senate.
 Student members are nominated by their respective campus, approved by the Chancellor and appointed by the Governor.

 Primarily, the trustees are responsible to make recommendations to the chancellor for the appointment and dismissal of the president and to approve the university budget, new academic programs, contracts and fees other than tuition.
 The full list of trustee powers and duties is located in Act 188 of 1982, which is the legislation for the Pennsylvania State System of Higher Education.

 The trustees are an active, valuable supporting force for Millersville University.
 The President frequently consults with trustees on University issues and they assist with public relations and advancement.
 Trustees further support the University by serving actively on the Strategic Advisory Council, Honorary Degree Committee, the boards of affiliated organizations and capital campaign cabinets.
 They also participate in various other University events.

 Councilman Thomas J. Baker, '02

-Thomas J. Baker represents residents in District 1 in Allegheny County.
-Councilman Baker is the Chief Community Affairs Officer for Big Brothers Big Sisters of Greater Pittsburgh and the Founder and Chief Program Officer of Get Involved!, Inc. He holds a bachelor's degree in elementary education from Millersville University and a master's degree in Higher Education from Indiana University of PA.
+Thomas J. Baker represents residents in District 1 on Allegheny County Council.
+Councilman Baker is the Executive Director of North Hills Community Outreach and is the Founder and Chief Program Officer of Get Involved!, Inc. He previously served as Chief Community Affairs Officer & Vice President of Programs for Big Brothers Big Sisters of Greater Pittsburgh.
+He holds a bachelor's degree in elementary education from Millersville University and a master's degree in Higher Education from Indiana University of PA.
 Tom was appointed to the Council of Trustees in January 2020 and serves as a member of the Programs Committee.

 Mr. Brandon W. Danz, '03